Nexfinity/CakeyBot-Wiki/feature/economy.md

 ## Initial & Max Balance
 Set the starting balance for new users and the maximum balance users can hold.
 The initial balance ensures every member has a fair start in the economy, while the maximum balance helps maintain balance and prevent inflation.
 Both values are fully adjustable to suit your server's economy goals.

-> Note: If you use the `/ecoadmin reset-economy` command, all user's will be reset to the current "Initial Balance" setting, not 0.
+> Note: If you use the `/ecoadmin reset-economy` command, all users will be reset to the current "Initial Balance" setting, not 0.
 {.is-info}

 ## Number Separator Character